maxsitt/insect-detect-docs/docs/software/pisetup.md

 users, who want to use the Raspberry Pi as remote development environment, follow the steps in the info box.

-??? info "Remote-SSH & Remote X11 extension configuration"
+??? info "Optional: Remote-SSH & Remote X11 extension configuration"

     === "Remote-SSH extension"